adrian-datacamp/courses-hypothesis-testrepo/chapter2.md

 *** =instructions

-Dataframe has been preloaded in `complaints`.
+New York City has an open access dataset containing all 311 service calls requesting service or registering a complaint.
+The data has been preloaded in `complaints` dataframe.

 *** =hint